aosabook/500lines/contingent/chapter.rst

 But we also need to let the date of each blog post decide which of its peers is the previous post.
 All of the posting dates need to be considered together when making this determination.
-This can only be implemented in our graph by creating a node that depends upon a property of every single blog post:
+This can only be implemented in our graph by creating a node that is the output — that is an aggregation — of a property (the date) of every single blog post:

->>> for post in 'ABC':
-...     g.add_edge(post + '.date', 'sorted-posts')
-...     g.add_edge('sorted-posts', post + '.prev.title')
-...     g.add_edge(post + '.prev.title', post + '.html')
+>>> g.add_edge('A.date', 'sorted-posts')
+>>> g.add_edge('B.date', 'sorted-posts')
+>>> g.add_edge('C.date', 'sorted-posts')

+This aggregate output — that knows all the blog-post dates — is then a necessary input to the routine that figures out what the word “previous,” and specifically the words “previous title,” mean when applied to any given blog post:

+>>> g.add_edge('sorted-posts', 'A.prev.title')
+>>> g.add_edge('sorted-posts', 'B.prev.title')
+>>> g.add_edge('sorted-posts', 'C.prev.title')

+Each of these previous-title nodes are then available for when we build the output HTML page for each blog post, and will get injected into their navigation bar:

+>>> g.add_edge('A.prev.title', 'A.html')
+>>> g.add_edge('B.prev.title', 'B.html')
+>>> g.add_edge('C.prev.title', 'C.html')

+We can expect all of the above edges to remain static.
+Whatever the relationships among our blog posts, they will still each need to know the title (if any) of the chronologically previous post.

+But now we reach edges that will *not* necessarily remain in place over the lifetimes of our input files!
+This is because they depend on the current chronological order A,B,C of the blog posts, that makes A the previous post to B, and B the previous post to C.  This could change the moment we edit one of their dates!
+But for the moment the edges look
+like:

 >>> g.add_edge('A.title', 'B.prev.title')
 >>> g.add_edge('B.title', 'C.prev.title')

-And it is this set of edges that ruin our dependency graph.
+And it is this set of edges that ruin our graph.
 Because of the possibility that an edit to any blog post’s source code might make a change to its date — although in practice this will be only a small fraction of the number of edits made during a busy writing session — a traditional make system will have to rebuild every single blog post when